 Eastside Family Place strives to address and alleviate childhood and family poverty through a variety of programs and supports.
 Our food security programs provide nutritional support and resources for healthy living.
 Our parenting programs and community connections provide tools and resources that enable and empower families.
 And as a longstanding, respected social service organization, we work proactively with government, agencies and other organizations in an effort to create positive changes and policies that improve conditions for families and young children.

 Are you interested in helping children and families thrive in our community?
 We invite you to join our effort and to support our work.
 You can help make a difference!
-Mary Johnston, ESFP’s executive director, welcomes your inquires.
+Brenda Lohrenz, ESFP’s executive director, welcomes your inquires.
 Please contact her by phone or email.